-The bill also includes provisions for enforcement and compliance, allowing parents to assert violations in legal proceedings and seek various forms of relief, including compensatory damages.
-The Attorney General is granted the authority to enforce compliance with the new section, and the Treasurer is tasked with issuing eligibility certificates for qualifying schools and maintaining a public list of these schools.
-The act will take effect upon approval by the Governor.
+The bill also includes provisions for enforcement and compliance, allowing parents to assert violations in legal proceedings and seek compensatory damages, with a cap on noneconomic damages unless gross negligence or fraud is proven.
+The Attorney General is granted the authority to enforce compliance, and the Treasurer is tasked with issuing eligibility certificates for qualifying schools and maintaining a public list of these institutions.
+The bill will take effect upon the Governor's approval.

 Statutes affected: 01/28/2025: 12-6-3830